 The 2020 BP Review also shows that UK total energy consumption in 2019 was down by 8% since 2009 but by only 1% since 2014.
 Energy consumption was supposed to fall by 20% by 2020 under the EU 20-20-20 energy directive enacted in 2009.
 We hear little of that directive these days because not just the UK but the entire EU is failing badly on meeting its energy efficiency target.
 Like Kyoto before it and the latest Net Zero fantasy (aka the Green New Deal), EU 20-20-20 is yet another example of a pie-in-the-sky energy scheme dreamt up by technically untutored politicians totally divorced from engineering reality.

-The UK has wasted the past decade in ineffectual technical tinkering which has resulted in inflated energy prices (ref. fuel poverty) and industries forced to close down or move abroad (e.g. Redcar steel).
+The UK has wasted the past decade in ineffectual technical tinkering which has resulted in inflated energy prices (ref. fuel poverty), industries forced to close down or move abroad (e.g. Redcar steel) and worsening grid instability.
 This self-harming domestic tinkering has been doubly pointless as global CO2 emissions have risen about 15% since 2009.
 Politicians need to “get real”, to shake themselves out of their groupthinking bubble of self-delusion and face up to reality ASAP before they lead the country into a self-inflicted disaster.